 While all this free content remains at our fingertips, dialogue must remain open to remind children of why art is essential to humanity.
 It can even be recognized in various practical avenues: in our homes, in the daily products we use, in games, interfaces, and vehicles.
 If you think about it, everything we see, encounter, and use has been touched by a designer or an artist.
 Moreover, art is an ideal avenue for teaching kids about all the issues plaguing the world, while also fostering empathy.
 With all this in mind, students may realize just how ubiquitous art is in their daily lives.

 It’s important for children to be able to express themselves and think critically about social change, too, and this can be done with a simple set of crayons or even digital art tools like the Apple iPad or a Samsung Galaxy Tab, which can let artists of all ages and styles explore their creativity on screen.
 Whether you make art for fun, for advocacy, for entertainment, or for design, Winged Canvas can help nurture your creativity and build a strong foundation in visual art.
 Aside from merely feeding instructions and guides, we can assist in enriching art with serious skills and techniques.
 Lessons and topics are inspired by culture, history, and social issues.
 Virtual art programs likewise help art students nurture their craft under the guiding principles of art appreciation while ensuring the safety and ease of access for all parties.
+Free virtual art lessons have also been created and uploaded on the Winged Canvas YouTube channel, available for artists of all ages.
 As another effect, art has become a creative outlet for people of all ages to turn to for their mental health.